The Power Age

 Published by HarperCollins, April 2016

-‘Precious Things is a sparkling, feminine narrative, highlighting that what is lost can also be found’ – Kirstie Clements, former Editor, Vogue Australia, and bestselling author of The Vogue Factor
+‘Precious Things is a sparkling, feminine narrative, highlighting that what is lost can also be found’ – Kirstie Clements, The Vogue Factor

 Normandy, France, 1891: a young woman painstakingly sews an intricate beaded collar to her wedding dress, the night before her marriage to someone she barely knows.
 Yet Aimee longs for so much more …